“Bringing Home the Tree,” © 2004, Joelle Smith (1958-2005)

 It’s told that Barker enjoyed signing his name with his brand, created from his initials and laid sideways for “Lazy SOB,” but, that’s not a completely accurate story.
 In a 1972 article written by Barker for Hoofs and Horns magazine, Barker introduces himself, “This S.O.B. (my initials, not my ancestry) has never claimed to qualify as a sure ‘nough cowboy.”
 Later in the article, he comments, “Incidentally, when I applied for (Lazy S O B) for our cattle brand, they wrote back that some other S O B already had it.
 So we had to be satisfied with [Lazy S B].”
 (Thanks to Andy Hedges for sharing the article, which he received from Vess Quinlan, who received it from Joel Nelson who received it from Kay Kelley Nowell.)

-We’ll have news in January about the forthcoming double CD of S. Omar Barker poetry, with recitations by many of today’s top poets and reciters.
+Find information about the MASTERS: VOLUME TWO (2017) CD of S. Omar Barker’s poetry, with recitations by many of today’s top poets and reciters.

 This drawing,”Bringing Home the Tree,” © 2004, is by much-missed artist and horsewoman Joelle Smith (1958-2005).
 It depicts Joelle and her niece Clara Smith, who is grown up now and is also an impressive artist.
-Stay tuned for news about her, too.
-The image was the subject of a previous Christmas Art Spur at CowboyPoetry.com.
+Her work was selected for the 2018 Cowboy Poetry Week poster.
+Joelle Smith’s image was the subject of a previous Christmas Art Spur at CowboyPoetry.com.